 New Hampshire White Mountains Bed and Breakfast with History

-We discover this charming Country Inn nestled in a park designed by Frederic Law Olmstedt - the creator of New York's Central Park and Mont Royal Gardens in Montreal - on our journey through New Hampshire.
-It is just half an hour west of Bretton Woods and the Cog Railway, the cogwheel railway that climbs the highest mountain in the White Mountains, Mount Washington.
-And it's not far to Franconia Notch, a mountain valley in the western part of the White Mountains.
-This is an ideal hiking area, where there is much to discover.
+We discover this charming Country Inn, which is located in the middle of a park designed by Frederic Law Olmstedt - the creator of New York's Central Park and the parks at Mont Royal in Montreal - on our journey through New Hampshire, to which we went from Discover New England are invited.
+It is only about half an hour west of Bretton Woods and the Cog Railway, the cog railway that goes up to the highest mountain in the White Mountains, Mount Washington.
+It is also not far to Franconia Notch, a mountain valley in the western part of the White Mountains.
+An ideal hiking area with a lot to discover.

-At first we think our navigation device is wrong, because it shows us the address on the highway - but a house is not in sight.
-Then we discover a gravel road, which is indicated by a sign on the road and follow it through the spacious park with ancient trees, past a large pond and an orchard, which finally ends in front of a white painted house.
-We are greeted by Kimberly and Barry Hunter, who proudly show us their inn.
-They are renting nine guest rooms, all of which are differently decorated.
+At first we think our navigation device was wrong, because it shows us the address entered on the highway - but there is no house in sight.
+Then we discover the gravel road, which is indicated by a sign on the road, and follow it through the spacious park with ancient trees, a large pond and an orchard, which finally ends in front of a pretty, white-painted house.
+We are greeted by Kimberly and Barry Hunter, the inn owners, who proudly show us their inn by renting nine guest rooms, all differently decorated.

 Comfortable stay in this New Hampshire White Mountains Bed and Breakfast